-The Strategic Toxic Air Reduction (STAR) Program of the Louisville Metro Air Pollution Control District is a regulatory program to reduce harmful contaminants in the air we breathe, to better protect the health of our citizens, and enhance the quality of life.
-Since STAR was first implemented in 2005, emissions of toxic chemicals have dropped almost 70 percent in Louisville/Jefferson County.
+The Strategic Toxic Air Reduction Program (STAR) is a regulatory program to reduce harmful contaminants in the air we breathe, to better protect the health of our citizens, and enhance the quality of life.
+Since the Air Pollution Control District first implemented STAR in 2005, emissions of toxic chemicals have dropped almost 70 percent in Louisville/Jefferson County.

 Why do we need STAR?

-The program was created in response to several studies which showed that Louisville had unacceptably high levels of toxic chemicals in the air.
+The program was created in response to several studies which showed that Louisville had unacceptably high levels of toxic chemicals in the air, particularly in the neighborhoods around a cluster of chemical plants known as Rubbertown.
 A monitoring study in 2000-01 documented that there were high concentrations of harmful air toxics, including cancer-causing chemicals, in specific neighborhoods.
-A study by the U.S. Environmental Protection Agency that included modeling of reported emissions concluded that our air had the highest potential risk for adverse effects of all of the counties in the eight southeastern states.
+A study by the U.S. Environmental Protection Agency, which included modeling of reported emissions, concluded that our air had the highest potential risk for adverse effects of all of the counties in the eight southeastern states.